AMWA-TV/ms-05-01/docs/Core Mechanisms.md

 ### The PropertyChanged event

-The most common event is the **PropertyChanged** event.  **PropertyChanged**   is defined by the base class **NcObject**, so it is inherited by every object.
+The most common event is the [PropertyChanged](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/NcObject.html#propertychanged-event) event.
+[PropertyChanged](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/NcObject.html#propertychanged-event) is defined by the base class [NcObject](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncobject), so it is inherited by every object.

-**PropertyChanged** is the key mechanism for NCA's support of multiple Controllers without polling.
+[PropertyChanged](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/NcObject.html#propertychanged-event) is the key mechanism for NCA's support of multiple Controllers without polling.
 By subscribing to changes in the properties it cares about, a Controller can stay in sync with the device, even when those properties are being changed by other controllers.

-## Controller hierarchies

-Some NCA-controlled media networks may contain thousands of devices.
-In such cases, it will not be practical for a single central Controller to maintain a separate control session with each device.
-To address this problem, indirect control using a hierarchy of Controllers can be implemented, with successive levels aggregating control functionality in ways appropriate to the applications.
-NCA's core mechanisms are sufficient to support such configurations, but the exact implementation details are out of this specification's scope.

-## Concurrency control

-Concurrency control is left to specific device implementations, however devices SHOULD always return relevant response statuses when there are conflicts, errors or other noteworthy states (see [NcMethodStatus in MS-05-02 NMOS Control Framework](https://specs.amwa.tv/ms-05-02)).

 ## Capability enumeration

-To discover the detailed capabilities of a block, a Controller can enumerate its objects and signal paths.
-As well, the Controller can discover details of the classes from which those objects are built and the data types used.
+To discover the detailed capabilities of a block, a Controller can enumerate its contained members.
+Furthermore, the Controller can discover details of the classes from which those objects are built and the data types used.

 ### Object enumeration

-We refer to an object contained by a block as a _member_ of that block. **NcBlock** offers means of retrieving the descriptors of its members which are defined in [MS-05-02 NMOS Control Framework](https://specs.amwa.tv/ms-05-02).
+We refer to an object contained by a block as a _member_ of that block.
+[NcBlock](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Blocks.html) offers means of retrieving the descriptors of its members.

 ### Signal path enumeration

-**NcBlock** offers means of retrieving its signal paths which defined in [MS-05-02 NMOS Control Framework](https://specs.amwa.tv/ms-05-02).
+[NcBlock](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Blocks.html#ports-and-signal-paths) offers means of retrieving its signal paths.

-These functions return simple lists of signal-path descriptors.
-Each signal-path descriptor specifies the ports at each end of the signal path.

 ### Class discovery

-If a Controller does not have _a priori_ knowledge of a device's class definitions, it may discover the details of those definitions using the NCA _class discovery_ mechanism.
+If a Controller does not have _a priori_ knowledge of a device's class definitions, it can discover the details of those definitions using the NCA _class discovery_ mechanism.
 This mechanism returns descriptors to the Controller for each class and datatype the device uses.
 These descriptors are sufficient for the Controller to construct well-formed API calls to the device; however, they do not describe the semantics of such calls.

-The class discovery mechanism is available through the **NcClassManager** defined in [MS-05-02 NMOS Control Framework](https://specs.amwa.tv/ms-05-02).
+The class discovery mechanism is available through the [NcClassManager](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Managers.html#class-manager).

 ## Reliability